context-hub/docs/docs/mcp/prompts.md

 ## Shareable Prompts

-Prompts in Context Generator aren't just static templates - they're designed to be shared, imported, and reused across projects and teams.
+Prompts in **CTX** aren't just static templates - they're designed to be shared, imported, and reused across projects and teams.
 This creates an ecosystem where:

 - Teams can maintain consistent approaches to common development tasks